elisescu/tty-share/README.md

 The most important part about it is that it requires **no setup** on the remote end.
 All I need to give remote access to the terminal (a bash/shell session) is the binary tool, and the remote person only needs to open a secret URL in their browser.

 The project consists of two command line utilities: `tty-share` and `tty-server`.
+The server side has been moved to [github.com/elisescu/tty-server](https://github.com/elisescu/tty-server) repo, so it's easier to build the `tty-share` tool separately.

 The `tty-share` is used on the machine that wants to share the terminal, and it connects to the server to generate a secret URL, over which the terminal can be viewed in the browser.

-The server runs at [tty-share.com](https://tty-share.com), so you only need the `tty-server` binary if you want to host it yourself.
+An instance of the server runs at [tty-share.com](https://tty-share.com), so you only need the `tty-server` binary if you want to host it yourself.

 ![demo](doc/demo.gif)